-- 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered setup clearance above the workpiece surface. - ${\bf 2}$ The tool reams to the entered depth at the programmed feed rate ${\bf F}.$ - 3 If programmed, the tool remains at the hole bottom for the entered dwell time. - 4 The tool then retracts to the setup clearance at the feed rate F, and from there-if programmed-to the 2nd setup clearance at FMAX.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - 2 The tool reams to the entered depth at the programmed feed rate F. - 3 If programmed, the tool remains at the hole bottom for the entered dwell time. - 4 The tool then retracts to the set-up clearance at the feed rate F, and from there-if programmed-to the 2nd set-up clearance at FMAX.